“By failing to prepare, you are preparing to fail.” –Benjamin Franklin

-Everyone should have an updated resume when they are in the market for a new position, and making sure you have everything organized the right way can be tough.
-According to TheLadders, recruiters only take six seconds to scan a resume to determine whether or not a candidate might be a fit for their organization or client’s organization.
-Here are a few tips to help organize your resume from the mind of a recruiter.
+Everyone should have an updated resume when they are in the market for a new position, and making sure you have everything organized the right way can be a challenge.
+According to The Ladders, recruiters only take an average of six seconds to scan a resume to determine whether or not a candidate might be a fit for a particular organization.
+To maximize your chances of grabbing the recruiter’s attention in those six seconds, you’ve got to be sure that your resume is laid out in a clear and concise way.
+Here are a few tips straight from a recruiter that will help you organize your resume to draw attention and get you the interview.

-- Your Contact Information
+1. Your Contact Information

-- Dates of Employment
+2. Dates of Employment

-- Skills at the Top & Education at the Bottom
+3. Skills at the Top & Education at the Bottom

-- Condensed but Still Specific!
+4. Condensed but Still Specific

-- Make it Your Own
+5. Make it Your Own